 When an employee is informed not to continue the job because of unsatisfactory work or behavior is called dismissal.
 We can have the example of an employee who always gets late to the work and continues the same practice even after various warnings.
 The company will probably dismiss that employee.

 If an employee is involved in any corruption or stealing money or any valuables from the office would also be dismissed.

-In the same way, if an employee is failed to perform up to a satisfactory level, there is also a high chance for him to be dismissed from work.
+In the same way, if an employee is failed to perform up to satisfactory level, there is also high chance for him to be dismissed from the work.